-- On Double Click double-click an entity to assign it to the first free key on the panel. - On Right-Click Menu right-click an entity to display a menu.
-The menu displays the appropriate assignment types for the panel. - On Keyboard Enter When searching entities, press Enter to assign the first search result to the first free key on the panel.
+- On Double Click double-click an entity to assign it to the first free key on the panel. - Add to all Role Endpoints enable to add a key to all of the endpoints on a role (not special keys as these are endpoint specific). - On Right-Click Menu right-click an entity to display a menu.
+The menu displays the appropriate assignment types for the panel. - On Keyboard Enter When searching entities, press Enter to assign the first search result to the first free key on the panel. - Note: Add to all Role Endpoints will fail silently if for any reason the entity cannot be assigned (for example, not enough keys on the endpoint).